sjara/jarapubs/2022paspeech/README.md

 ## Figure 2 (Ephys methods and cell responsiveness)
 Created by `figure_speech_responsiveness.py`
-- Panel A: Cartoon of headfixed, awake mouse ephys
+- Panel A: Cartoon of head-fixed, awake mouse ephys presenting sounds contralateral to recording site
 - Panel B: Histology image of recording track
 - Panel C: Diagram of sound matrix
 - Panel D: Scatter plot of recording location of each cell (using data generated from `generate_selectivity_indices.py`).
-AC areas are added after from an SVG file.
-- Panel E: Donut plots of fraction of cells in AudP, AudD, AudV and TeA that were responsive to our speech sounds, responsive to AM/PT but not speech sounds, or not sound responsive (using data generated from `generate_selectivity_indices.py`)
+- Panel E: Donut plots of fraction of cells in Aatlas-defined areas that were responsive to our speech sounds, responsive to AM/PT but not speech sounds, or not sound responsive (using data generated from `generate_selectivity_indices.py`)
-- Panel F:
+- Panel F: As in E, for regions defined by AP/DV quadrants

 ## Figure 3 (Example cells)
 Created by `figure_example_cells.py`
+- All: responses of example cells to sounds varying in VOT (left of each panel) and FT (right of each panel).
+Yellow bars below rasters denote when the stimulus was presented.
+- Panel A: A neuron that is significantly responsive to VOT, but not FT.
+- Panel B: A neuron that is significantly responsive to FT, but not VOT.
+- Panel C: A neuron that is mixed-selective (significantly selective to both VOT and FT).
+- Panel D: A neuron that is responsive to speech sounds, but not selective to either VOT or FT.

 ## Figure 4 (VOT/FT Selectivity summary figure)
-Created by `figure_speech_selectivity.py`
+Created by `figure_speech_selectivity.py`, using data generated from `generate_selectivity_indices.py`
-- Panel A: Plot of VOT selectivity indices (color map) in A-P/D-V space (using data generated from `generate_selectivity_indices.py`).
-Add AC areas image in inkscape.
+- Panel A: Plot of VOT selectivity indices (color map) for speech responsive cells in A-P/D-V space.
-- Panel B: Donut plots of fraction of VOT selective cells (among speech responsive cells) for each Aud Area (using data generated from `generate_selectivity_indices.py`).
+- Panel B: Donut plots of fraction of VOT selective cells (among total cells in each area) for each Aud Area.

-FINISH THIS
+- Panel C: Proportion of VOT selective cells in (among total cells in each region) for each quadrant.
+- Panel D: Fraction of VOT selective cells in each region for individual animals.
+Bars are the median proportion for each region across animals.
+Dots and coordinating lines are values for individual animals.
+Instances in which an individual had fewer than 3 recorded cells in a region are excluded.

-- Panels E-H: As in Panels A-D, but for FT rather than VOT
+- Panels E-H: As in Panels A-D, but for FT rather than VOT.

 ## Figure 5 (Mixed selectivity summary figure)
-Created by `figure_mixed_selectivity.py`
+Created by `figure_mixed_selectivity.py`, using data generated from `generate_selectivity_indices.py`
+- Panel A: Plot of speech responsive cells recorded, colored according to selectivity to speech features.
+- Panel B: Proportions of mixed- and single- selective cells in each auditory area out of speech responsive cells.
+- Panel C: Proportions of mixed- and single- selective cells in auditory regions out of speech responsive cells.
+- Panel D: Fraction of mixed-selective cells in each region for individual animals.
+Bars are the median proportion for each region across animals.
+Dots and coordinating lines are values for individual animals.
+Instances in which an individual had fewer than 3 recorded cells in a region are excluded.

+# Extras